The Bermuda Tourism Authority is a non-government entity responsible for promoting and controlling the island’s tourist industry.

 Official Bermuda Tourism Website

-The Bermuda Department of Tourism has a website where it’s possible to obtain further information on hotels, restaurants, things to do and much more.
+The Bermuda Tourism Authority has a website where it’s possible to obtain further information on hotels, restaurants, things to do and much more.

 One of its strongest features is its events section.
 As well as major events like the PGA Grand Slam of Golf, it also offers comprehensive listings for hundreds of smaller things happening around the island.
 These include craft demonstrations, guided walks and tours, and art exhibitions.

 The site also offers a useful downloads section with brochures and other useful resources for planning a successful trip.
-These include a map of the island, notice of intended marriage form, immigration regulations, guides to St George and the Royal Naval Dockyard, plus brochures for diving, fishing, restaurants, and more.
+These include a map of the island, notice of intended marriage form, a guide to St George, plus brochures for diving, fishing, golf, and more.